trimstray/test-your-sysadmin-skills/README.md

 <summary><b>What is the meaning of the error <code>maxproc limit exceeded by uid %i ...</code> in FreeBSD?
 </b></summary><br>

 The FreeBSD kernel will only allow a certain number of processes to exist at one time.
-The number is based on the <code>kern.maxusers</code> variable.
+The number is based on the **kern.maxusers** variable.

-<code>kern.maxusers</code> also affects various other in-kernel limits, such as network buffers.
-If the machine is heavily loaded, increase <code>kern.maxusers</code>.
+**kern.maxusers** also affects various other in-kernel limits, such as network buffers.
+If the machine is heavily loaded, increase **kern.maxusers**.
 This will increase these other system limits in addition to the maximum number of processes.

-To adjust the <code>kern.maxusers</code> value, see the File/Process Limits section of the Handbook.
+To adjust the **kern.maxusers** value, see the File/Process Limits section of the Handbook.
 While that section refers to open files, the same limits apply to processes.

-If the machine is lightly loaded but running a very large number of processes, adjust the <code>kern.maxproc</code> tunable by defining it in <code>/boot/loader.conf</code>.
+If the machine is lightly loaded but running a very large number of processes, adjust the **kern.maxproc** tunable by defining it in **/boot/loader.conf**.

 </details>